MicahBird/corysfieldservices.com/content/homepage/our-process.md

 ---

 ##### Please Note:
 **Cory's Field Services <ins> does not guarantee </ins> a successful water well, depth of well, quality of water or GPM output.
-Cory's Field Services <ins> aids in </ins> locating an area that helps in increading the chances in having a successful well drilled.**
+Cory's Field Services <ins> aids in </ins> locating an area that helps in increasing the chances in having a successful well drilled.**